 While a shallow pond is obviously much quicker to construct you may find that it requires more time spent cleaning than a deeper pond.

-The best natural method of combating algae is providing a good amount nitrifying bacteria (see our article on the nitrogen cycle in a pond) and plants.
-I like to use a bog or wetland filter (see our article).
+The best natural method of combating algae is providing a good amount nitrifying bacteria (see my article on the nitrogen cycle in a pond) and plants.
+I like to use a bog or wetland filter (see my article).

 Sometimes it may not be possible to add a wetland or bog.
 You’ll still need a filter if you want a good amount of fish.
-Popular options are adding an external filter unit (these will require periodic back flushing) or a waterfall filtration unit (again will require a clean from time to time).
+Popular options are adding an external filter unit, these will require periodic back flushing.

 The other reason a shallower pond can also be more work is just the accumulation of debris in the bottom of the pond.
 In a shallow fish pond this can be more visible.